ciandonovan/ros2_qos_reliability/README.md

 `sudo tc qdisc del dev lo root`

-## Actual behaviour
+## Comments

 The "reliable" subscription behaves as expected, the publisher throttles its publishing rate so until the point where all subscribers can receive all published messages given the bandwidth.
 This can be seen by observing the publisher's debug messages.

-However, this is also the case for the "best_effort" subscription!
+However, this is also the case for the "best_effort" subscription.

-## Comments

-It is possible that I've missed something and that some tweak can already be made somewhere to fix this issue.

-Even if so, this is not something obvious or documented to my knowledge.

-I've spent a long time trying to resolve this issue, and I can only imagine that many beginners would have just moved on or given up altogether, thinking that they've done something simple wrong.

-ROS2 still has a long way to go to work out-of-the-box as expected.